-Lapland, the nothern part of Finland, is sparsely inhabited by mostly Indians who hunt these wild animals.
-This cold climate or forest is a factor specific to the leather goods industry.
+Lapland, the nothern part of Finland, is sparsely inhabited by Indians who hunt these wild animals.
+The cold climate is a factor specific to the leather goods industry.

-In the urban areas Finns are also engaged in cruise ship building and Finland exports cruisers to European countries.
-In addition to well educated workers, the ship building industry requires a large amount of capital, which is specific to that industry in that it cannot be used in the leather goods industry.
+In the urban areas Finns are also engaged in shipbuilding and Finland exports cruisers to the European countries.
+In addition to well educated workers, the shipbuilding industry requires a large amount of capital, which is specific to that industry in that it cannot be used in the leather goods industry.
 Finnish workers are mobile between the two industries.

 Palio in Piazza del Campo (Siena, Italy 2000).
 Horse trainers are specific to the horse industry.
 Jockeys ride horses without saddles.

 Organized by ten contrade (districts) in 1590 when bullfighting was outlawed.
 (Palio di Provenzano, July 2, and Palio dell'Assunta, August 16, as shown in the opening scene of Quantum of Solace.)